apnelson1/Matroid/readme.txt

 * The rank function : Matroid/Rank
 * Minors : Matroid/Minor/Basic and Matroid/Minor/Iso
 * Relative Rank : Matroid/Minor/RelRank
+* Flats : Matroid/Flat
 * Truncations : Matroid/Constructions/Truncate
 * Simplicity and simplification : Matroid/Simple
 * Uniform matroids : Matroid/Uniform
-* Modular sets, pairs and families : Matroid/Modular
 * Representability : Matroid/Representation/*
   (Some of this requires a fair amount of linear algebra stuff to be added to mathlib to work - see Matroid/ForMathlib)
 * Paving matroids : Matroid/Paving
 * Transversal matroids : Matroid/Transversal
+* Circuit-hyperplane relaxation : Matroid/Relax
+* Parallel and series extensions : Matroid/Extension
+* Matroid invariants and minor-closed properties : Matroid/Class
+* Modular sets, pairs and families : Matroid/Modular
+* Modular cuts and general extensions : Matroid/Construction/_ModularCut
+  (under construction)

 Additionally, there is some material from an earlier lean3 version of the repo which is essentially done but needs to be ported.
 This includes